fitecluborg/docker/experimental/vlan-networks.md

   192.168.30.0/24 dev eth0  src 192.168.30.2
 ```

 Example: Multi-Subnet Ipvlan L2 Mode starting two containers on the same subnet and pinging one another.
-In order for the `192.168.114.0/24` to reach `192.168.116.0/24` it requires an external router in L2 mode.
+In order for `192.168.114.0/24` to reach `192.168.116.0/24` it requires an external router in L2 mode.
 L3 mode can route between subnets that share a common `-o parent=`.
 This same multi-subnet example is also valid for Macvlan `bridge` mode.

-Secondary addresses on network routers are common as an address space becomes exhausted to add another secondary to a L3 vlan interface or commonly referred to as a "switched virtual interface" (SVI).
+As an address space becomes exhausted, another subnet and gateway pair may be added to a vlan interface, commonly referred to as a "switched virtual interface" (SVI).

 ```
 docker network  create  -d ipvlan \